mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

 ### 4. ML and timed phylogenies

-For each cluster full whole genome pseudoalignment, the number of constant sites was calculated using snp-sites (v1):
+For each cluster whole genome pseudoalignment, the number of constant sites was calculated using snp-sites (v1):

 `snp-sites -C group_14_snippy.fasta`

-For each cluster's gubbins filtered SNP alignment, ML phylogenetic trees were inferred using IQ-tree (v2.0.3), with the best-fitting nucleotide substitution model chosen based on the lowest BIC and the number of constant sites specified:
+For each cluster gubbins filtered SNP alignment, ML phylogenetic trees were inferred using IQ-tree (v2.0.3), with the best-fitting nucleotide substitution model chosen based on the lowest BIC and the number of constant sites specified: